University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 Application Specific Questions

-If you are currently filling in an application these should be helpful
+If you are currently filling in an application these should be helpful.
+Please note this information refers to the current recruitment for studentships at the University of Edinburgh commencing January 2024.

 What is the start date?
 (Required by the application)

-The start date is 1st October 2023 however there may be some flexibility in this.
-The first block of SENSE training (in Edinburgh) starts on 23rd October 2023 the student would have to be in place by then.
+The start date is 8th January 2024 however there may be some flexibility in this.
+The SENSE training in Leeds starts in late February 2023 so the student would have to be in place by then.

 I am in my final year/completing a masters and I don’t yet have a transcript.
 Can I still apply?